-We look forward to welcoming you to one of our University Open Days – the next ones will take place on 3 and 4 July 2019.
+We look forward to welcoming you to one of our University Open Days – the next one will take place on Friday 20 September 2019.

 This is your opportunity to visit both departments and colleges, to find out more about your chosen degree, and to meet current students and tutors and ask any questions you may have about the application process, course content and student life.
 Visit the University website to find out which colleges offer your subject.

-The college will be open to visitors from 9am to 6pm on both days and there is no need to book for any activity – just come into the quad from Catte Street and you’ll be welcomed by our Student Ambassadors.
+The college will be open to visitors from 9am to 5pm and there is no need to book for any activity – just come into the quad from Catte Street and you’ll be welcomed by our Student Ambassadors.
 Click below for details of all the events we’ve got planned.
 Our Hall will be open throughout the day, offering free tea and coffee and a chance to sit down and plan what you’re going to do next.
-Complimentary lunch will be available on a first-come-first-served basis from 12:15 until 13:30 with a variety of delicious options available.
+Complimentary lunch will be available on a first-come-first-served basis with a variety of delicious options available.

 Tours and information stands